Mission Statement

 PhD Student

-Kimi studies users' psychological and behavioral responses to automated bias.
-Her current work aims to measure and mitigate harms that arise from language technology.
+Kimi studies users' psychological responses to AI bias, and creates design interventions to remediate AI harms.
 She earned her B.A. from Columbia University, Barnard College.
-Outside of the lab, she loves teaching cooking class, practicing yoga, and writing.
+Outside of the lab, she loves cooking, practicing yoga, and writing.

 ...